transformerlab/transformerlab-docs/docs/intro.md

 Researchers and engineers can use Transformer Lab to execute on experiments and track their results.

-People in the LLM ecosystem can build plugins for Transformer Lab to extend it's functionality in new ways.
+Folks in the LLM ecosystem can build plugins for Transformer Lab to extend it's functionality in new ways.

 ### What can I do with Transformer Lab?